 Flutter is full of feature sets, but it's definitely not perfect yet.
 There are some important features lacking in Flutter, like OpenGL, Maps, Video support and Accessibility support.
 Flutter also lacks some packages required for development.
 There is no support for editing the layout like with interface builder.
 There might be some other features missing as well.
 In comparison with the number of native developers, Flutter community is rather small.

 Flutter has just released its first stable releases.
 Google engineers announced Flutter 1.2 at the Mobile World Congress Conference.
+Edited: On May 2019, Google announced the availability of the new stable build, Flutter 1.7.
+See the full list of annoucements at Flutter Interact in December 2020.
 They have a strong vision and roadmap.
 Flutter is also being developed with Fuchsia in mind.
-We can’t predict the future, but Flutter has potential to cross all the boundaries.
+We can't predict the future, but Flutter has potential to cross all the boundaries.

 All in all, Flutter is an option for businesses to develop native'ish iOS and Android apps with the same source code and with fewer resources.
 As of now, there are so many cross-platform mobile app development frameworks that have come and gone, so native app development remains a solid choice for developing mobile apps.